 Somewhat Improving Relationships in Lokasenna

-As indicated, the position of Loki in relation to the gods is getting better with every story.
-The quintessential version of Loki is really seen in the poem called Lokasenna, which appears in one of the older Edda.
+The position of Loki in relation to the gods is getting better with every story.
+The quintessential version of Loki is really seen in the poem called Lokasenna, which appears in one of the older Eddas.
 The poem begins with a feast and soiree, in the halls of Aegir.

 While everybody was busy with the battle and victory of Thor, Loki transformed himself into a salmon and jumped into the river.
 Easily escaping the wrath of the gods.

 Till now, the track record of Loki is one direct murder, the death of the earth, one indirect contemplated murder, and a lot of angry gods.
 Not really a good point to start from.
-Yet, as indicated, Loki was eventually related to all gods quite closely.
+Yet Loki was eventually related to all gods quite closely.
 For one because he was the blood brother of Odin.
 But, there is more to it.

 Brighter times start to appear at the point that Thor arrives at Loki’s place and tells him a story.
 That is to say, Thor awoke that morning without his beloved hammer.
 Although known for his shenanigans, Loki offered to help find Thor’s hammer.

 He flew to Jötunheimr (the land of the jötnar) and asked for the king.
-Quite easily, king Thrym admitted that he had stolen the hammer of Thor.
-He actually hid it eight leagues beneath the earth, demanding a marriage with Frigg before he would return it.
+Quite easily, King Thrym admitted that he had stolen the hammer of Thor.
+He hid it eight leagues beneath the earth, demanding a marriage with Frigg before he would return it.

 It was out of the question that Thrym would marry Frigg.
 So, Loki and Thor had to think of a different plan.
 Loki proposed that Thor would dress up as Frigg and convince the king of Jötunheimr that he was her.
-Thor denied, as suspected.
+Thor denied it, as suspected.